Centigrade/ngtx/docs/assertions/have-css-class.md

 });
 ```

-> ## ⚠️ The number of class-definitions always must be the same as the number of targets found when the test runs
+> ## ⚠️ The number of class-definitions _must_ match the number of targets found when the test runs
+>
+> The only exception to this is the overload with a single string, that automatically applies to all found targets.
+> For the overloads using arrays to specify wanted classes, the number of specified classes must match the number of found targets in the test-run.
 >
 > This is a safety feature of ngtx in order to prevent a test being green, only because the assertion stopped iterating
 > and thus not checking all the targets that were originally found.